-At our #FirestopSeminar in conjunction with RIBA Journal, our panel of speakers discussed how the industry can raise the bar in firestop design and examine the architects role post-Grenfell.
+At our #FirestopSeminar in conjunction with RIBA Journal, our panel of speakers discussed how the industry can raise the bar in firestop design and examined the architects role post-Grenfell.

 The seminar concluded with a panel discussion focusing on the role of architects in specifying and managing firestop products and systems, an ever more essential element in an architect’s skillset.

-In case you missed it, you can follow the #FirestopSeminar to read the live twitter feed from the event, keep-up with the latest insights, join the discussion.
-Check back here in the coming weeks after the event to access the full write-up, vox-pop videos from our panel and much more.
+In case you missed it, you can follow the #FirestopSeminar to read the live twitter feed from the event, keep-up with the latest insights and join the discussion.
+Check back here in the coming weeks post-event to access the full write-up, vox-pop videos and presentations from our panel and much more.